rickoff/TFNServer/README.md

 - LevelingPlayer : New Leveling system with GUI menu

-- Deathdrop : Drop on the ground after death 10% of gold
+- DeathDrop : Drop on the ground after death 10% of gold

 - SystemClass : Class system limiting the use of weapons, armor, various items and sort according to the corresponding talent.